hirak99/steam_deck_encryption/README.md

   export DBUS_SESSION_BUS_ADDRESS="unix:path=${USER_XDG_DIR}/bus"
   $OPTIONAL_STARTUP_SCRIPT
 EOF
+  # Note: Do not indent the EOF line above!
 fi

-# Preserve a mount of the original directory.
-# This helps in being able to access and edit these files.
+# For convenience, keep the unencrypted home mounted in some location to maintain access to it.
 readonly ORIGINAL_HOME=/run/mount/_home_dirs_orig
 # See https://unix.stackexchange.com/questions/4426/access-to-original-contents-of-mount-point
 # Note: This must be done _after_ we mount the replacement and not before.